symmetriccurve/Interview-questions/Reactjs Question.md

 I will allow a style prop to pass into the component, internally I will get the style object you passed into( As you know what styles you need to apply based on the project) and apply to my component.
 I will add in a default style to component and add a additional check is the style object is passed or not into the component, if not a default style will be applied.
 I can also parse through the style object you passed from defaultProps and validate for any missing css properties and through you a error or warning depending on how important is the style property.

 I have login page on which I have a userId textbox and Password textbox and a SignIn button, next to the Password textbox there is a small Eye icon on which if a user click it will show the password as normal text instead of dot or stars etc. How will you able to do this ?

 I will have a state variable called showPassword, which is initially set to false.
 And on the render function on the Input of the password field on type Property I will throw in a ternary operator if showPassword true then return text if not password. and when user clicks on the eye icon, on every click I will negate the showPassword boolean value and also I will also use the same state variable to switch between open eye icon when password is visible and close eye icon when password is hidden.

+---

-When would you use a Class Component over a Functional Component(Stateless Component)?(M) If I need a state I would use a class component if not If the component solely depends on props passed into it I would use a functional component or ES6 stateless component.
+### When would you use a Class Component over a Functional Component(Stateless Component)?
+If I need a state I would use a class component if not If the component solely depends on props passed into it I would use a functional component or ES6 stateless component.

 ---